 ICNC launched the Curriculum Fellowship Program in 2014 to support development of courses on nonviolent conflict and promote teaching in the growing field of civil resistance studies.
 Seven curriculum fellows were selected the inaugural year.
 In 2016, ICNC added a new component to the program: online courses for our fellows to teach.
 That became an integral part of the initiative and, soon, the 2017 fellows were teaching both classroom-based and online courses on civil resistance.

-ICNC is excited to continue the Curriculum Fellowship Program by accepting six fellows for the 2019-2020 cohort.
+ICNC is excited to continue the Curriculum Fellowship Program by accepting five fellows for the 2020-2021 cohort.

 The 2020 Fellows are:

 Mario “Mayong” J. Aguja is a Professor at the Department of Sociology of the Mindanao State University–General Santos City, Philippines.
 He teaches undergraduate sociology courses and graduate courses in Public Administration, Sustainable Development Studies, and Philippine Studies.
 He is a Public Sociologist and currently President of the Philippine Sociological Society.

 As an educator, Prof. Aguja holds a PhD in International Cooperation Studies from Nagoya University, Japan, an MA in Sociology at the University of the Philippines in Diliman, Quezon City, and, an AB in Sociology at the MSU–Gen. Santo City.
 He was an International Research Fellow at the Graduate School of Sociology at the University of Tokyo, Japan.
 He took up graduate studies in Comparative Culture at Sophia University in Tokyo, Japan.
 He is currently pursuing his doctorate in Public Administration at the Ateneo de Davao University, Philippines.